mikestefanello/pagoda/README.md

 The app [configuration](#configuration) contains values to configure the client and dispatcher including how many goroutines to use, when to release stuck tasks back into the queue, and how often to cleanup retained tasks in the database.

 When the app is shutdown, the dispatcher is given 10 seconds to wait for any in-progress tasks to finish execution.
 This can be changed in `cmd/web/main.go`.

+### Monitoring tasks and queues

+The [admin panel](#admin-panel) contains the UI provided by [Backlite](https://github.com/mikestefanello/backlite) in order to fully monitor all tasks and queues from within your browser.

 ## Cron